-- Imminent danger to self or others, in which case staff contact medical and police personnel;
+- Imminent danger to self or others, in which case staff contact medical and/or police personnel

-- Suspicion of abuse of children, the elderly, or the disabled, in which case staff contact the Texas Department of Family Services;
+- Suspicion of abuse of children, the elderly, or persons with a disability, in which case staff contact the Texas Department of Family Services

-- Sexual exploitation of therapy clients by therapists, in which case staff contact the District Attorney in the Texas county the exploitation took place;
+- Sexual exploitation of therapy clients by therapists, in which case staff contact the District Attorney in the Texas county where the exploitation took place

 In these cases, CAPS staff is happy to speak with you about what information will be shared, when, and with whom.

 Additionally and in accordance with Texas Senate Bill 212, as of January 1, 2020, when a clinician at TWU CAPS becomes aware of an instance of a student being the victim of sexual violence, sexual harassment, dating violence, and/or stalking, CAPS is required to share with the TWU Title IX Office that an instance has occurred.
 We are only required to share that we are aware that an instance of sexual violence, sexual harassment, dating violence, or stalking has occurred, but we are not required to share any other information.
 Therefore, we will not share your name or any other identifying information about you unless you provide written permission and request we do so.

 Due to the nature of our work and the importance of protecting our clients’ confidentiality, we discourage the use of email as it is not a secure form of communication.
 However, if you wish to email your therapist we encourage you to limit email as well as voicemail messages to the topic of scheduling.
 Please be aware that any email sent to your therapist will become a part of your permanent clinical file.